ErickDelgad0/StarPointCRM/README.md

 6. Replace YourDatabaseName, YourMySQLUsername, YourMySQLUserPassword, and YourMySQLRootPassword with your desired values.
 (Save and Close)
     ⚠️ Notice: The .env file contains sensitive data.
 Ensure it's added to your .gitignore file
-7. Now that you've set up the .env file, you can proceed to start your Docker container using 'docker-compose up'
+7. Now that you've set up the .env file, you can proceed to start your Docker container using 'docker compose build' followed by 'docker-compose up'

+8. Access the index file using a webbrowser at http://localhost:8080/view/
+9. Phpmyadmin can be accessed using http://localhost:8001/ ⚠️ Notice: The username and password is set in the .env file